Wylerlight/job-application-tracker/README.md

 ### Overview:

-- An web and mobile application designed to help keep track of your job applications.
+- A web and mobile application designed to help keep track of your job applications.

 ### Features: